Truckmaker AB Volvo drops Geely-linked board member after Daimler move

 “The reason that Hakan Samuelsson is not proposed for re-election is the announcement that Geely Group has become the largest shareholder of the German vehicle manufacturer Daimler, one of the Volvo Group’s major competitors,” the AB Volvo election committee said in a statement on Monday.

-Geely’s move on Daimler shows how car companies are keen to develop or access technology to face a challenge from new competitors such as Tesla and Google.
+Geely’s move on Daimler shows how car companies are keen to develop or access technology to face a challenge from new competitors such as Tesla (TSLA.O) and Google (GOOGL.O).

 But the Chinese company also struck a deal in December to buy activist investor Cevian Capital’s stake in truckmaker AB Volvo, comprising 8.2 percent of shares and 15.6 percent of voting rights in the truckmaker.